aragon/aragon-wiki/docs/dev/AragonOS.md

 A role in the ACL protects access to `createPermission()` as this important function could be used in malicious ways.
 When the Kernel is initialized, it also creates the permission that grants the initializing address the ability to create new permissions.

-Note that creating permissions is made mandatory by the ACL.
-Any permission checks on permissions that don't exist are automatically failed: i.e. actions requiring yet-to-be-created permissions are disallowed by default.
+Note that creating permissions is made mandatory by the ACL: all actions requiring yet-to-be-created permissions are disallowed by default.
+Any permission checks on non-existent permissions are failed automatically.

 #### Grant Permission